RyosukeHigo/ModernRoboticsSymPy/README.md

 # Modern Robotics:  Mechanics, Planning, and Control
 # SymPy Library
- This is an SymPy library of Modern Robotics software.
+ This is a SymPy library of Modern Robotics software.